mongodb/mongo/src/mongo/db/repl/README.md

 legal state transitions.
 Finally, we reset the in memory state of the transaction as well as any corresponding transaction metrics from a previous transaction.

-When we start a transaction, we also open a `WriteUnitOfWork`, which begins a storage engine write unit of work on the `RecoveryUnit`.
+When a node starts a transaction, it will acquire the global lock in intent exclusive mode (and as a result, the [RSTL](#replication-state-transition-lock) in intent exclusive as well), which it will hold for the duration of the transaction.
+The only exception is when [preparing a transaction](#preparing-a-transaction-on-the-primary), which will release the RSTL and reacquire it when [committing](#committing-a-prepared-transaction) or [aborting](#aborting-a-prepared-transaction) the transaction.
+It also opens a `WriteUnitOfWork`, which begins a storage engine transaction on the `RecoveryUnit`.
 The `RecoveryUnit` is responsible for making sure data is persisted and all on-disk data must be modified through this interface.
-The WUOW for a transaction is updated every time an operation comes in so that we can read our own writes within a transaction.
-These changes are not visible to outside operations because we haven't committed the transaction ( and therefore, the WUOW) yet.
+The storage transaction is updated every time an operation comes in so that we can read our own writes within a multi-document transaction.
+These changes are not visible to outside operations because the node hasn't committed the transaction (and therefore, the WUOW) yet.

+### Adding Operations to a Transaction

-From here, we can continue this multi-document transaction by running more commands on the same session.
+A user can add additional operations to an existing multi-document transaction by running more commands on the same session.
 These operations are then stored in memory.
 Once a write completes on the primary, we update the corresponding `sessionTxnRecord` in the transactions table (`config.transactions`) with information about the transaction.
 This includes things like the `lsid`, the `txnNumber` currently associated with the session, and the `txnState`.

 This table was introduced for retryable writes and is used to keep track of retryable write and transaction progress on a session.
 When checking out a session, this table can be used to restore the transaction's state.
 See the Recovering Transactions section for information on how the transactions table is used during transaction recovery.
 <!-- TODO SERVER-43783: Link to recovery process for transactions -->

+### Committing a Single Replica Set Transaction

 If we decide to commit this transaction, we retrieve those operations, group them into an `applyOps` command and write down an `applyOps` oplog entry.
 Since an `applyOps` oplog entry can only be up to